ethereum-optimism/specs/specs/governance/gov-token.md

 The `Alligator` contract maintains the necessary invariants, such as preventing circular delegation chains, ensuring vote weight consistency, and managing checkpoints.
 It is incorporated as a predeploy of the OP stack to avoid manual deployments across the Superchain.

-By incorporating the try-catch mechanism in the `_afterTokenTransfer` function, the GovernanceToken contract ensures that token transfers can continue smoothly even if the Alligator contract encounters issues.
-This provides a robust fallback mechanism to maintain the functionality of the token while allowing the advanced delegation features to be handled separately by the Alligator contract.